 Objective: To begin to explore and ask questions about navigation.

 Ask children to close their eyes and to point to things as you say them.
-You might ask them to point at the door to the room, the light switch, the teacher’s desk, the windows, their own desk, etc. How do they know where things are?
+You might ask them to point at the swingset, slide, sandbox, front entry to the school, etc. How do they know where things are?

 MIND’S EYE MAP